FAQs about careers in the psychological professions

 What is Improving Access to Psychological Therapies (IAPT) and what sort of careers are there in this field?

 IAPT is an initiative to provide greater public access to the talking therapies.
 Specifically, within IAPT there are opportunities to train as psychological wellbeing practitioners and high intensity therapists.

 However, if you like the idea of using the talking therapies, you might also want to look at opportunities for working as a counsellor, psychotherapist, psychiatrist, clinical psychologist, social worker, mental health nurse, or occupational therapist.

-The NHS also employs staff in a broad range of roles using the talking therapies, including psychological wellbeing practitioners, high intensity therapists, psychotherapists, psychiatrists, clinical psychologists and others.
+The NHS also employs staff in a broad range of roles using the talking therapies, including psychological wellbeing practitioner, CBT therapist, psychiatrist, clinical psychologist and others.
+See our role pages for details.

 See our CBT therapist information for all you need to know about training and working in this field.

 Take a look at our role pages to find out more about working in the psychological professions.
 There's lots to choose from!